devrath-rana23/AutomateLaravelAppBuildingProcessUdemy/emp_sys/README.md

 # Rename draft file again and make new draft file

-# Blueprint allows us to make different modifiers like enum and run blueprint:build command
+# Blueprint allows us to make different modifiers like enum and run ./blueprint.sh command

-#
+# Defining auto increment type gives error SQLSTATE[42000]: Syntax error or access violation: 1075 Incorrect table definition; there can be only one auto column and it must be defined as a key